-The boiler filler valve is situated in the cab to the right of the steam turret.
+The boiler filler valve is situated in the cab, on the top of the boiler and to the front of steam turret.
+Remove the roof.
 Fill the pump bottle with clean water and press the end of the tube into the top-up valve.
 The socket has a slight taper in it, and a little downward pressure on the tube will ensure a good seal.